colindresj/chimpaxify/README.md

 	<script src="jquery.js"></script>
 	<script src="chimpaxify.min.js"></script>

 Download any of the forms from MailChimp, or create your own.
+If you decide to create your own form, make sure to have an input with type set to email.
 Then, simply call Chimpaxify onto your form using its ID selector:

 	$(function() {
 		$('#foo').chimpaxify();